About the Rutgers-UMDNJ Integration

 Director: Marie Koval Nardone, PT, MS, EdD

-Welcome to the web site of the Physical Therapy Program in South Jersey!
+Welcome to the Rutgers School of Health Related Professions Physical Therapy Program located in South Jersey!
 Graduates of this program shall earn a Doctor of Physical Therapy degree (DPT).
 The University is accredited by the Middle States Commission on Higher Education.
 The Middle States Commission on Higher Education is a voluntary, nongovernmental, peer-based membership association dedicated to promoting standards of excellence and improvement in higher education.

 The DPT Program is located in Stratford, New Jersey.
 It is conveniently located one half hour from Philadelphia, Pennsylvania, and one hour from the New Jersey shore.

 The Program accepted its first students in 1988 and was accredited by the Commission on Accreditation of the American Physical Therapy Association in 1990 with the graduation of our first class.
 Graduates of our program are employed in a variety of educational and practice settings throughout the country.
 Faculty represents a broad spectrum of physical therapy practice and includes board-certified clinical specialists in the areas of hand, orthopedic, neurologic, pediatric, and cardiopulmonary rehabilitation.

 The admissions process is competitive.
 In the most recent admissions cycle, 35% of applicants were accepted.
 The matriculation rate (percentage of accepted students who enrolled in the program) was 56%.